NOTE: I am running – and this all mostly relates to – an older version of Zoneminder, the

 On an unrelated note, over the last two years, bunch of stuff was stolen from my property.
 Apart from locking everything down from the second theft on I also had an idea to build a low-cost CCTV system (AliExpress IP cameras and whatever NVR platform I can find for Linux).
 I did a little bit of googling and basically when you want something Linux-based and open source, there is only one stable solution: ZoneMinder.
-Over the last year I also played with Shinobi (very early version that despite my then struggles with ZoneMinder I have passed on) and I briefly tried also a corporate grade software (can’t remember the name) that is free for up to 8 cameras that is supposedly great, but for that I would need dedicated Windows machine, which I don’t have.
+Over the last year I also played with Shinobi (very early version that despite my then struggles with ZoneMinder I have passed on) and I briefly tried also a corporate grade software (can’t remember the name) that is free for up to 8 cameras that is supposedly great, but for that I would need dedicated Windows machine, which I don’t have and don’t want to set up.

 Anyway, here are my observations that could help you get your ZoneMinder running smoothly.
 It took me a long time to get everything running as it should through trial and error (everything here seems so obvious now, but I probably took a lot of dead ends).

 At first, I had three cameras and everything sitting on that RAID6 array, which was a pain.
 Even little things like someone starting a Plex session that started re-encoding a movie on that same array could have been enough for the whole ZoneMinder to plop dead because of the array utilization.
 Or even moving large files on and off server.
 But anyway, I could go on and on, but here are my tips.
 Order is random.

 Have a Monit daemon running that will restart ZoneMinder should it go down for any reason.

 The Monit setting can be found e.g. here.
 You can even add a sendmail that will let you know ZoneMinder was restarted, and you can then investigate why.
 Huge help for this is Netdata that helps you quickly identify congestions within the system (by default it goes up to one hour into history with 1 second steps, but if you have enough memory you can go way deeper).